pershint/NAT_HLActivity/README.md

 time (t=0 is set for the file with the earliest start time).
 Finally, an exponential is fit to the points to find the best fit decay constant.

-lib/tool/mfit.py: Containes two classes.

-The function class that holds a
-1D lambda function along with some constants like the function range and initial function parameters.
-Also contains a draw function to plot the function over a graph class.

-The graph class is essentially a matplotlib.pyplot wrapper for graphing 1D data.
-When a function class is fed into the fit method, the input function is fit to the data contained in the graph class.